Wilko rescue deal fails sparking huge job loss fears

 The cash-strapped chain announced in August it had collapsed into administration, raising concerns over the futures of its 12,500 workers.

-Administrators at PwC have already announced that some 1,016 redundancies would be made at 52 shops across the country that will close.
+Administrators at PwC have already announced that some 1,016 redundancies would be made at 52 shops across the country that will close on Tuesday and Thursday this week.

 Another 299 redundancies have taken place at its two distribution centres in Worksop and Newport, while more than 260 redundancies have been made at its support centre.

-Proposals put forward by Canadian entrepreneur Doug Putman were reportedly hampered by the costs and difficulties thrown up by the need to overhaul Wilko's supply chains.
+Proposals put forward by Canadian entrepreneur Doug Putman were hampered by the costs and difficulties thrown up by the need to overhaul Wilko's supply chains.

+He had originally been eyeing up to 300 shops, but the deal in its most recent form may have included about 100.

+Day-to-day costs to keep everything running, rents and supplier contracts were also posing a challenge.

-In a statement to The Sun newspaper, he said: "It is with great disappointment that we can no longer continue in the purchase process for Wilko having worked with administrators and suppliers over several weeks to seek a viable way to rescue it as a going concern.
+In a statement, Mr Putman said: "It is with great disappointment that we can no longer continue in the purchase process for Wilko having worked with administrators and suppliers over several weeks to seek a viable way to rescue it as a going concern.

 "A stable foundation could not be secured to ensure long-term success for the business and its people in the way that we would have wanted," he added.